of Sea Protected by 2030

 Provide evidence for effective biodiversity strategies at local and national scales.

-Aligned with Key EU Targets
+Aligned with EU Targets

 Our research aligns with EU targets, which set measurable goals to restore degraded ecosystems.
 Our research provides practical approaches to ecosystem restoration, enhances biodiversity stocks and flows, and reinforces Ireland’s climate and environmental commitments.